-To register as a CASC, a club must have a formal written governing document and satisfy the following conditions:
+To register as a CASC, a Club must have a formal written governing document and satisfy the following conditions:

-- The main purpose of the Club is the provision of facilities for, and the promotion of participation (whether by playing, coaching or refereeing) in, one or more sports (rather than say being a club consisting mainly of "social members"). - The sport(s) in question is an "eligible sport" (association football qualifies but not all sports do, so please check if your club carries on more than one sport). - Membership and facilities are open to the whole communitu. - The club must be organised on an amateur basis. - The facilities are provided in an eligible location. - The club is managed by fit and proper persons. - The club meets certain income conditions (see 4.1.4). - If the club is wound up, its property will be distributed to another club that is a CASC or a charity or The FA for use by them in community football.
+- The main purpose of the Club is the provision of facilities for, and the promotion of participation (whether by playing, coaching or refereeing) in, one or more sports (rather than say being a Club consisting mainly of "social members"). - The sport(s) in question is an "eligible sport" (association football qualifies but not all sports do, so please check if your Club carries on more than one sport). - Membership and facilities are open to the whole community. - The Club must be organised on an amateur basis.

+- The facilities are provided in an eligible location. - The Club is managed by fit and proper persons. - The Club meets certain income conditions (see 4.1.4 below). - If the Club is wound up, its property will be distributed to a sports governing body, another CASC or a charity.